containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 -rw-r--r--.
 1 nbh23 nbh23    0 Jan 21 09:09 testfile
 [nbh23@colombo data]$
 ```
-One of the things I discovered whilst creating a more complex container image was that you can start the existing image into a bash session, doing the manipulation that you require, and then use the podman commit command to write those changes.
+One of the things I discovered whilst creating a more complex container image was that you can start the existing image into a bash session, doing the manipulation that you require, and then use the Podman commit command to write those changes.
-For example using our whatshap container image we can run it as follows: -
+For example using our whatshap container image we can run it as follows:
 ```
 [nbh23@colombo data]$ podman run -it whatshap bash [root@73c4742e4724 /]#
 ```
-We can then make our alterations, and from another session commit those changes: -
+We can then make our alterations, and from another session commit those changes:
 ```
 [nbh23@colombo ~]$ podman commit 73c4742e4724 whatshap-altered
 Getting image source signatures